developer-friendly/blog/docs/posts/2024/0020-bastion-in-azure.md

 workloads and as a result, your customers.

-One of the most critical aspect of managing a production workload is to ensure its compliant with your security policies, not allowing adversaries to take control and damage your business, financially and reputation-wise.
+One of the most critical aspect of managing a production workload is to ensure it is compliant with your security policies, not allowing adversaries to take control and damage your business, financially and reputation-wise.

 ### Bastion Host: Secure Cloud Access Made Simple